Let’s start with content marketing:

 An overarching content calendar will detail when you are publishing.
-It can be channeled down into social and editorial calendars that show in detail when, where and what to publish, to move people through the sales funnel.
+It can be channelled down into social and editorial calendars that show in detail when, where and what to publish, to move people through the sales funnel.

 The Sales Funnel

 Successfully implementing a content marketing program will require both big-picture thinking and a champion high enough in the organisation that they can drive change from the top down.
-The program, and the shift in cultural mindset, will struggle unless there’s buy-in at the C-suite level.
+The program and the shift in cultural mindset will struggle unless there’s buy-in at the C-suite level.

-Small wins can be a great way to demonstrate success and gain buy-in, so it’s vital to set realistic KPIs, otherwise you’re building failure into the program and you won’t be able to show evidence of success, making it difficult to win more budget and buy-in.
+Small wins can be a great way to demonstrate success and gain buy-in, so it’s vital to set realistic KPIs, otherwise, you’re building failure into the program and you won’t be able to show evidence of success, making it difficult to win more budget and buy-in.

 To drive a content transformation, you will need to use change management techniques.
 Communicate openly across the business about why a content marketing strategy will benefit the organisation.

 Executive buy-in is important.
 I’ve seen businesses jump into content marketing with vigour, but fall back to traditional push marketing quick smart as they look to promotions, discounts and campaigns to deliver the yearly spikes in sales that most businesses and budgets are used to.
-Content marketing is the long game.
+Content marketing is a long game.

 Chiefs and unicorns

-A content marketing approach takes consistent commitment from both the business and the individuals involved.
+A content marketing approach takes a consistent commitment from both the business and the individuals involved.
 Building and developing the right team is vital to consistently publish quality content, so people and budget need to be allocated if you are to expect any results.

 One of the most effective ways to drive the change is to establish an Editorial Board with a content budget to execute the content calendars.
 The board should be made up of key stakeholders from across the business who assist with program buy-in, and who also source story ideas from all over the business.
 Essentially, they input content ideas into the board and sell the program back out through the business.

-Overseen by a Chief Content Officer or Head of Editorial, the board prioritises content opportunities against the strategy, and then decides which ones go into production.
+Overseen by a Chief Content Officer or Head of Editorial, the board prioritises content opportunities against the strategy and then decides which ones go into production.
 They also decide whether the content is created internally, curated, or commissioned to an agency or freelancer.